AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/pressure_coefficient.rst

 Artifacts:
 ==========

-#.
-A lnas file: It contains the information about the mesh.
+#. **A lnas file**: It contains the information about the mesh.
-#.
-HDF time series: It contains the pressure signals indexed by each of the mesh triangles.
+#. **HDF time series**: It contains the pressure signals indexed by each of the mesh triangles.
+#. **Parameters file**: It contains the values for adimensionalization as well as other configs parameters.
-#.
-Domain static pressure time series: It contains the pressure signals for probes far away from the building.
+#. **Static pressure time series**: It contains the pressure signals for probes far away from the building.

 Outputs:
 ========

-#. **Adimensionalized time series**: pressure coefficient time series for each triangle.
+#. **Dimensionless time series**: pressure coefficient time series for each triangle.
 #. **Statistical results**: maximum, minimum, RMS and average values for the pressure coefficient time series, for each triangle.
 #. **VTK File**: contains the statistical values inside a mesh representation (VTK).